-More than 80 billion land animals were raised for food in 2013 alone, resulting in far-reaching environmental impacts.
-Animal agriculture is a key contributor to climate change, deforestation, water pollution and water use.
+More than 88 billion land animals were raised and slaughtered for food in 2019, resulting in far-reaching environmental impacts.
+Animal agriculture is a key driver of climate change and a tremendous contributor to deforestation, water pollution and water use.

-The sector accounts for approximately 15 percent of global, human-caused greenhouse gas emissions, according to the Food and Agriculture Organization of the United Nations.
+The sector accounts for at least 16 percent of global, human-caused greenhouse gas emissions, according to the Food and Agriculture Organization of the United Nations, on par with all transportation in the world combined.
 Climate-changing gases are released into the atmosphere at nearly every stage of meat, egg, and milk production, potentially disrupting weather, temperature, and ecosystem health.

 Worldwide, we use more land to raise and feed farm animals than for any other single purpose.
 More than 97 percent of soymeal and more than 60 percent of the barley and corn produced globally are fed to farm animals.

 Farm animals have degraded approximately one-fifth of global pastures and rangelands.
 In addition, 70 percent of deforested areas in the South American Amazon have been converted to pasture, while the other 30 percent is used largely to grow animal feed.
 Land degradation can have a profound impact on our ability to sustain the planet’s vital natural resources, for example resulting in shrinking water supplies and the loss of plant and animal species.